 Science Sketches are short, accessible videos — made by scientists — about scientific research across the globe.
-Browse the videos on this site for inspiration, then use the Science Sketches guide (PDF) to create and submit your own.
+Browse the videos on this site for inspiration, then check put the how to guide to create and submit your own.

 Video Inspiration: 5 Levels

 In this video series from WIRED, an expert explains complex subjects in five levels of complexity.
 Use these videos as a guide for translating your research to a wide range of audiences.